RobertElder/CS452/io/project1/readme.rst

 q
     Quits the program.

+map NAME
+    Sets the current track.
+NAME should be A or B.

 go TRAIN
     Begins the train route finding process.
 The train should start up, find position, and go to a random destination.

 gf TRAIN
     Like ``go``, however, this make the train go forever by running ``go`` in an continuous loop.

+Pressing 'z' will cause the program to dump out a list of tasks information and statistics.

 Description